 In 2012, Ghodsee was awarded a John Simon Guggenheim Memorial Foundation Fellowship for her work in anthropology and cultural studies.
 For the 2014-2015 academic year, Ghodsee was a fellow at the Freiburg Institute for Advanced Studies (FRIAS).
 In 2015-2016, she was a visiting senior fellow at the Imre Kertész Kolleg in Jena, Germany, and at the Aleksanteri Institute at the University of Helsinki.

-She currently serves as the president of the Society for Humanistic Anthropology (SHA) and the Association of Members of the Institute for Advanced Study (AMIAS).
+She currently serves as the president of the Association of Members of the Institute for Advanced Study (AMIAS), and is a former president of the Society for Humanistic Anthropology (SHA).